qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 |circularStringRadius| :sup:`Add circular string by radius` allow users to add
 line or polygon features with a circular geometry.

-To :index:`create features` with these tools, you first digitize the geometry then enter its attributes.
+To create features with these tools, you first digitize the geometry then enter its attributes.
 To digitize the geometry, left-click on the map area to create the first point of your new feature.